 Working Mother Magazine & Flex-Time Lawyers

-Goodwin has been named a “Best Law Firm for Women” by Working Mother magazine and Flex-Time Lawyers for the seventh consecutive survey year.
+Goodwin has been named a “Best Law Firm for Women” by Working Mother magazine and Flex-Time Lawyers for the 8th consecutive survey year.
 The annual report recognizes 50 law firms for leading the industry in creating and implementing best practices around retaining and promoting women lawyers.